 - The new version is “completely compatible” with all 5E materials – suggesting that no truly fundamental systemic changes can be made.

 So, based on what’s been announced so far, we can expect something of a gradual process of semi-open rules development between now and 2024 – and a new edition that shares most of its fundamentals with 5E.

 Based on the incremental changes to Wizards of the Coast’s rule-writing philosophy towards DnD races, it’s also fair to assume the “next evolution” of D&D will feature more moves towards divorcing racial origins from ‘crunch’ aspects of in-game mechanics.

 For more specific auguries as to how our games will change after 2024’s releases, though, we’ll likely be waiting for Wizards to make further announcements next year.

 On September’s D&D Celebration stream, Winninger also hinted the new “evolution” of the game would feature “some cool new things we’re doing in the digital arena” that would bring “exciting new Dungeons and Dragons experiences”.

 “Can you be more specific,” you ask?
 Well, aggravatingly, no, we can’t, because Winninger did not elaborate.
 But we’ve long been curious about what D&D’s next moves will be on the digital tabletop, so rest assured that we’ll keep this guide updated with every sniff of what these cryptic comments might refer to.

-At a time when other tabletop RPG makers are scrambling to offer their own accessible, feature-rich online play environments to rival the D&D Beyond behemoth – Paizo’s Pathfinder is launching its own platform in early 2022, while Roll20 just keeps on growing – this is will surely be one of the key areas of D&D 6E news to keep an eye on.
+At a time when other tabletop RPG makers are scrambling to offer their own accessible, feature-rich online play environments to rival the D&D Beyond behemoth – Paizo’s Pathfinder is launching its own platform in early 2022 (at present Pathfinder Nexus is in early access), while Roll20 just keeps on growing – this is will surely be one of the key areas of D&D 6E news to keep an eye on.